 If you come across an r before the letter g, it usually is silent.
 Elsewhere in the word it is pronounced as you would in English, as in regendruppel (rain drop) (with the exception of a few dialects that use the uvular fricative here as well).

 Additionally, the Dutch have three consonant combinations where the separate consonants are merged to create a new sound:

 ch, sch, and ng.
 When we combine ch in Dutch, we get a sound that is the same as the letter “g,” such as licht (light).
 Pronounce the sch combination similarly, but with an “s” before, as in schip (ship).
 Pronounce ng as you would in the English words king, long, or string, as in zingen (to sing).

-After practicing the alphabet sounds, we advise language learners to jump right into pronunciations.
-By far, the best way to figure out how to pronounce these tricky vowels correctly is to practice and get feedback from native speakers like one of our Dutch language tutors.
+After practising the alphabet sounds, we advise language learners to jump right into pronunciations.
+By far, the best way to figure out how to pronounce these tricky vowels correctly is to practise and get feedback from native speakers like one of our Dutch language tutors.

 Rosetta Stone’s Dynamic Immersion® method combines learning vocabulary with real-world situations that build towards a greater contextual understanding of key Dutch phrases.
-As with most worthwhile endeavors, there aren’t any real shortcuts, but by combining solo practice in the Rosetta Stone award-winning mobile app and practicing with 10-minute lessons, you can take control of your progress and accelerate your learning.
+As with most worthwhile endeavours, there aren’t any real shortcuts, but by combining solo practise in the Rosetta Stone award-winning mobile app and practising with 10-minute lessons, you can take control of your progress and accelerate your learning.